FedReFT: Federated Representation Fine-Tuning with All-But-Me Aggregation: Ablation Study

-We use only 20\% of the training data from the COMMONSENSE170K dataset, split among three clients, and evaluate the models using the SIQA task.
-Figure \ref{fig:example} shows that Geometric Median ABM aggregation outperforms all other approaches.
-Similarly, we split 50\% of the MATH10K dataset among five clients, train each client for only five local epochs, and evaluate the results using the GSM8K evaluation set.
-Additionally, we use RTK GLUE for the natural language understanding (NLU) task.
+We use training data from the COMMONSENSE170K dataset, split among three clients, and evaluate the models using the SIQA task.
+Figure~\ref{fig:ablation_aggregation_methods_comparison} shows that Geometric Median ABM aggregation outperforms all other approaches.
+Similarly, we split the MATH10K dataset among three clients, train each client for only five local epochs, and evaluate the results using the GSM8K evaluation set.
+Additionally, we use the QNLI GLUE dataset for the natural language understanding (NLU) task. \textbf{Why small gains matter.} We emphasize that even modest accuracy improvements are meaningful in the federated learning setting, particularly under highly heterogeneous task distributions.
+As shown in Figure~\ref{fig:ablation_aggregation_methods_comparison} the arithmetic mean has time complexity $O(d)$, while the geometric median (Weiszfeld’s algorithm) has $O(T \cdot d)$, with $T$ as iterations and $d$ as parameters.
+Both methods have memory complexity $O(d)$.
+Despite the higher computational cost, the geometric median provides greater robustness to heterogeneity and consistently yields higher accuracy in FL settings.

+These improvements hold consistently across three diverse tasks.
+We chose Geometric Median-ABM not only for its peak accuracy but also for its robustness to outliers and task drift.
+The benefits are especially pronounced in arithmetic reasoning, where client diversity is highest.
+While geometric median incurs additional server-side computation, it is applied once per round on low-dimensional sparse parameters, making the overhead negligible.
+Client-side operations remain lightweight.